 Beaujolais France Travel Guide

 Regional trains (TER - Transport Express Régional) are an efficient way to travel along the eastern edge of Beaujolais, following the Saône The river basin.
 They connect major towns like Villefranche-sur-Saône, Belleville-sur-Saône, and Mâcon directly to Lyon.
 TER trains provide comfortable for travel.
-Local bus networks operate within various departments, like "Cars du Rhône" for the Rhône department and "Mobigo" for Saône-et-Loire.
-These buses connect smaller towns and villages.
+Local bus networks work inside various departments, like "Cars du Rhône" for the Rhône department and "Mobigo" for Saône-et-Loire.
+These buses connect smaller small towns and villages.
 Services can be infrequent, especially on weekends and public holidays, and some very out-of-the-way villages may have little to no bus service.

 Hubs: Villefranche-sur-Saône serves as a key transport hub.
 Lyon Part-Dieu is the main gateway from outside the region.
 Beaujeu is a minor bus hub.
 Maps and timetables are available on respective departmental transport websites (car.rhone.fr, mobigo.fr) and THE App/website for french national railways (sncf-connect.com) for train schedules.
-Tickets for TER trains are available at stations or via the THE App/website for french national railways app.
+Tickets for TER rail services are available at stations or via the THE App/website for french speakers national railways app.
 Bus tickets are usually bought directly from the driver.

 Plan routes due to infrequent bus services, especially for out-of-the-way villages or wineries.